 Coastal erosion management in NSW

-|Erosion at Collaroy|
+|Erosion at Collaroy

 Coastal communities and local councils are facing difficult issues associated with coastal erosion along the NSW coastline.
 This issue is not new: records show coastal properties being affected by coastal erosion dating back to the 1940s.

 NSW has an established framework for managing coastal erosion risks through the NSW Coastal Policy, the Coastal Protection Act 1979 and the Coastal Protection Regulation 2011.
-This framework involves local councils, with financial and technical support from the State, undertaking coastal hazard studies and developing coastal zone management plans which then inform land-use planning, development controls and coastal activities.
+This framework involves local councils, with financial and technical support from the state, undertaking coastal hazard studies and developing coastal zone management plans which then inform land-use planning, development controls and coastal activities.
 These plans should contain a range of suitable management strategies to inform the community about how coastal erosion will be dealt with in their communities.

 Coastal erosion management by local councils

-Under the State Environmental Planning Policy (Infrastructure) 2007 (Infrastructure SEPP), councils need to refer coastal protection works proposals to the NSW Coastal Panel.
+Under State Environmental Planning Policy (Infrastructure) 2007 (Infrastructure SEPP), councils need to refer coastal protection works proposals to the NSW Coastal Panel.

 Coastal erosion management by private landowners